 “Destructed,” rather, blends rips and distressing, covering nearly the full spectrum.
 You’ll notice some fading, raw edges, and exposed threads, see spots worn nearly all the way through, and a few rips near the knees or along the upper thighs.

 As a third level, there’s shredded denim, occasionally called “Eurotrash” denim.
 DSquared2 exemplifies the aesthetic, but in a nutshell, you’ll see more rips, they cover more of the surface, and embellishments like paint splattering, bleach, studs, and embroidery give it an over-the-top character.

 It kind of gets into Jersey Shore/Ed Hardy territory, so tread carefully.

 Styling Distressed Denim

-However, as with wide-legged silhouettes, distressed jeans walk the line between an edgy statement piece and sloppy.
+Like with wide-legged jeans, distressed jeans walk the line between an edgy statement piece and sloppy.
 What’s the difference between them?
 Simply put, it all comes down to fit, color, and add-ons.